TudorOrban/Intnet-Platform/README.md

 # Intnet: Electric Grid Management Platform

 Intnet is a learning project designed to explore the complexities of electric grid management through a modern, distributed systems approach.
-While not intended for production deployment, it serves as a comprehensive demonstration of **microservices architecture**, **data streaming**, **real-time analytics**, and **machine learning operations (MLOps)** in the context of critical infrastructure.
+While not intended for production deployment, it serves as a comprehensive demonstration of **microservices architecture**, **data streaming**, and **machine learning operations (MLOps)** in the context of critical infrastructure.

 ---